ocxtal/nd/test.md

 $ cat test/hello.txt | nd --zip 4 - test/world.txt
 000000000000 0010 | 48 65 6c 6c 77 6f 72 6c 6f 0a 00 00 64 0a 00 00 | Hellworlo...d...
 $ ! (nd --zip "0 - 1" test/hello.txt test/world.txt 2>&1)
-error: Invalid value "0 - 1" for '--zip <N>': negative value is not allowed for this option ("0 - 1" gave -1).
+error: invalid value '0 - 1' for '--zip <N>': negative value is not allowed for this option ("0 - 1" gave -1).

-For more information try --help
+For more information, try '--help'.
 ```

 ## Seek and pad